cmput402/cmput402.github.io/content/group/static-analysis.md

 (5 marks) Peer-rating of group members.
 This is assigned individually.
 Note that if we find big discrepencies in contributions or if one team members is negatively rated by all other team members, then we will investigate and regrade team members as needed.

-NOTE: Your report must include all of the above components.
+**NOTE**: Your report must include all of the above components.
 Incomplete submissions may result in grade deductions.
 The total points for this assignment is 80 marks.

 # Submission Requirements